Chame Rural Municipality

 Chame (चाँमे) is the headquarters of Manang District in the Gandaki Zone of northern Nepal.
+Chame village is located in Ward no. 2 of Chame village development committee, about 230 km from Kathmandu.
 At the time of the 2011 Nepal census it had a population of 1129 people living in 279 individual households.
 Manang District is the lowest populated district in Nepal.

+Climate

 2015 Nepal earthquake

 The village was affected by an earthquake on 25 April 2015.
 Reports from the area indicate that the roads and buildings of the village are damaged.